LSEG-API-Samples/Article.RDPLibrary.Python.NotebookAutoCompletion/README.md

 ![Figure-2](./notebook/images/rdp_python_help2.png "Python help on RDP open_platform_session function")

-For the library that keeps involving like RDP Libraries, this is an inconvenient even the RDP Library itself is easy to use.
+For the library that keeps involving like RDP Libraries, this is inconvenient even the RDP Library itself is easy to use.

 ## <a id="autocompletion"></a>IPython Autocompletion